PrincePandit16/AI_Competitive_Intelligence_Agent/README.md

 - Search the web for real-time competitive data using Tavily
 - Summarize and synthesize gathered information
 - Verify the accuracy and quality of findings
-- Generate a structured, final strategic report
+- Generate a structured, final strategic report via a REST API

 All agent interactions are fully observable via LangSmith tracing.